What You Can and Can’t Do When One Parent Denies Visitation

 Withholding child visitation in retaliation for the non-custodial parent’s decision to withhold child support is against the law.
 In some cases, the parents are unable to work together, and the family law attorney can help to have non-custodial parent’s visitation rights upheld.

-If you have a court order for child visitation and you have been denied visitation, contact Attorney David Pedrazas– an experienced Salt Lake City, Utah Attorney by calling 801-263-7078 for a free case review.
-The Office of David Pedrazas has been helping and educating clients with various kinds of family law or divorce cases for over 15 years.
+If you have a court order for child visitation and you have been denied visitation, contact Attorney David Pedrazas– an experienced Salt Lake City, Utah Attorney by calling 801-263-7078 for a Legal Case Review.
+The Office of David Pedrazas has been helping and educating clients with various kinds of family law or divorce cases for over 20 years.
 If you don’t have any child custody and visitation order filed with the courts, David Pedrazas will help you to officially file for child visitation rights.